levoai/docs/docs/install-code-analysis-tools.md

         --env-name <the environment to which your app should belong>
     ```
 - In the `--dir` option, you can specify the relative subdirectory path (`./path/to/sub-directory`) if you want to scan only a part of the project, or simply DOT (`.`) for the current directory.
+- Use the `--help` option to know the list of available options
 - If there are OpenAPI/Swagger specs in the project directory, they will be imported to Levo Dashboard.
 - The App Name will be the same as the title of the OpenAPI/Swagger spec.